wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/wiring-pneumatics.rst

 ------------------------

 .. image:: images/wiring-pneumatics/pcm-jumper.svg
+   :alt: The "VSOL" jumper in the center of the PCM with the 12V and 24V showing the left and right positions of the jumper respectively.

 The PCM is capable of powering either 12V or 24V solenoids, but all solenoids connected to a single PCM must be the same voltage.
 The PCM ships with the jumper in the 12V position as shown in the image.
 To use 24V solenoids move the jumper from the left two pins (as shown in the image) to the right two pins.
 The overlay on the PCM also indicates which position corresponds to which voltage.
 You may need to use a tool such as a small screwdriver, small pair of pliers, or a pair of tweezers to remove the jumper.